srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/19-Use the Azure Pricing Calculator.md

 1. In your own local browser, navigate to the [Azure Pricing Calculator](https://azure.microsoft.com/en-us/pricing/calculator/) webpage.

-1. To add details of your VM configuration, click **Virtual Machines** on the **Products** tab.
+1. To add details of your VM configuration, click **Virtual Machines** on the **Products** tab and subsequently click on **View** in the pop-up that appears.
 Scroll down to view the virtual machine details.

    ![.](../images/l19a.png)